mkicjn/c2kanren/README.md

 Language-wise, one might argue that it's closer in spirit to a Scheme than to say, Common Lisp, for a variety of reasons.
 But really, it inherits features both syntactically and semantically from either one - admittedly, with little thought - so I use the term "Lisp" simply for generality's sake.
-In a nutshell, it's like if you took a basic Scheme, renamed everything to make it look more like CL, and compromised on the treatment of NIL.
+In a nutshell, it's like if you took a basic Scheme, renamed things to look more CL, and compromised in CL's favor on the treatment of NIL.

 Here's a more intensive breakdown of the language from the programmer's perspective:
 * Lisp-1 namespacing (single namespace for both variables and functions)